-Bone Anchored Hearing Aid, or BAHA, is a hearing device that relies on direct bone conduction to transmit sound.
+Bone Anchored Hearing Devices are hearing devices that rely on direct bone conduction to transmit sound.
 This surgically implanted device bypasses the auditory canal and middle ear, utilizing bones as a pathway for sound to reach the middle ear.
 It’s an alternative for people with chronic ear infections, congenital external auditory canal atresia and single-sided deafness.
 These patients usually do not benefit from conventional hearing aids.

 In a person with normal hearing, sound enters the external ear and travels down the ear canal through the middle ear to the cochlea, or inner ear.
 This process is called air conduction.
 For individuals with certain types of hearing loss, sound is unable to travel down these pathways.
-The BAHA system takes advantage of the bones’ natural conductive abilities by sending sound vibrations directly to your inner ear, bypassing the auditory canal and middle ear completely.
+Bone Anchored Hearing Devices take advantage of the bones’ natural conductive abilities by sending sound vibrations directly to your inner ear, bypassing the auditory canal and middle ear completely.

-The BAHA device is made up of three components: a titanium implant, an external abutment and a sound processor.
+The Bone Anchored Hearing Device is made up of three components: a titanium implant, an external abutment and a sound processor.
 Once the surgical implant is in place, it gradually fuses with the skull bone over a period of several months in a process known as osseointegration.
-The BAHA unit is then ready to be fit and programmed.
+The Bone Anchored Hearing Device is then ready to be fit and programmed.
 The sound processor transmits vibrations through the external abutment to the implant, where vibrations in the skull and inner ear stimulate the nerve fibers responsible for hearing.

-Candidates for BAHA are typically patients with conductive and mixed hearing losses, or those with unilateral (single-sided) hearing loss.
+Candidates for Bone Anchored Hearing Devices are typically patients with conductive and mixed hearing losses, or those with unilateral (single-sided) hearing loss.

-If you experience chronic ear infections that do not respond to treatment, you may find the BAHA system particularly beneficial.
+If you experience chronic ear infections that do not respond to treatment, you may find the Bone Anchored Hearing Device particularly beneficial.
 Conventional hearing aids can aggravate the condition due to humidity and moisture building up in the ear canals.
 Those with congenital ear defects (such as ear canals that are narrow or absent) are good candidates, as well.

 Otosclerosis is an abnormal growth of bone in the middle ear that causes hearing loss.
 It typically begins in the early 20s, and is the leading cause of middle ear hearing loss in young adults.